lewei50/Solar-PV-Monitoring/HomeAssistant-InfluxDB-Garafana/README.md

 ## Step 3: use InfluxDB for storage of Home Assistant

-Replace the Default storage to InfluxDB
+Replace the Default storage to InfluxDB,Full details of the Home Assistant integration can be found here:[https://www.home-assistant.io/components/influxdb/]

 ## Step 4: show the data in Garafana